m607stars/Black-Scholes-Option-Pricing/README.md

 # Black-Scholes-Option-Pricing
-Implementation of Black Scholes model for option pricing using Python
+This repository contains the pyhton implementation of Black Scholes model for both call and put options valuations We need to input the following parmeters to get the call and put option valuation
+* Spot price
+* Strike price
+* Variance
+* Time Period
+* Risk free rate

+To Do Lists -
+* Implement the model in Excel
+* Impement pricing charts